yairEO/photobox/README.md

 *    Browsers support: IE8+ (graceful degradation), Modren browsers

 ## Funcionality
-*    Images can be zoomed in and out with mousewheel and navigated using mousemove to move around
+*    Images/videos can be zoomed in and out with mousewheel and navigated using mousemove to move around
 *    Bottom row of thumbnails, navigated by mouse movment, can be resized using the mousewheel
 *    Shows the image's 'alt' or 'title' attribute text at the bottom
 *    Indicate the index of the current viewed image in relation to the total, like so: (36/100)